kazurayam/VisualInspectionInKatalonStudio_Reborn/README.md

 - http://127.0.0.1/
 - http://127.0.0.1:3090

 You can let it work on your PC.
-You need install Docker.
+You need Docker installed.

 ### Installing Docker Desktop

 On my MacBook Air, I installed [Docker Desktop](https://www.docker.com/products/docker-desktop).
-If you are on Windows, then you should be able to use Docker Desktop for Windows.
+Docker Desktop for Windows is also available.

 ### Starting up Flaskr